donchiam/MarketMadness/README.md

 Stock analysis tool
-Using Ruby on Rails, Bootstrap, SASS, quandl API and News API
+using Ruby on Rails, Bootstrap, SASS, quandl API and News API